Nikki1510/cosmic_dissonance/README.md

 * _Fig_test.py:_ to visually inspect the data.
 This will generate figures in the folder Figures. _Fig_test.py_ can only be ran to check data that is already generated.
 To begin with, I have provided an example data file (where model 3 is ran with SN, BAO and Cepheids).

 ### Contact
 Any questions?
-Email me at nikki.arendse@nbi.ku.dk
+Email me at nikki.arendse@fysik.su.se